mathesar-foundation/mathesar-wiki/team/responsibilities.md

 ## About
 - These are ongoing tasks involved in maintaining Mathesar.
-- Leaders are accountable for the work associated with each responsibility.
+- Owners are accountable for the work associated with each responsibility.
 They also coordinate with helpers as needed.
 - Ongoing responsibilities should not be the majority of anyone's work.
 Most work should be specced out into time-limited [projects](/en/projects).

 ## Assignments